Cost of a Shower Replacement

 Steam shower

-You may be looking into a steam shower for its potential health benefits.
-While steam showers may not be as pricey as custom showers, you’ll still spend more than you would on a simple shower/tub combo.
-Steam shower kits usually cost between $2,500 and $7,000.
+While steam showers may not be as pricey as custom showers, you’ll still spend more than you would on a simple shower-tub combo.
+Steam shower kits usually cost between $2,000 and $8,000.
+You’ll also need to pay a plumber and an electrician to hook up the unit properly.

 Barrier-free or ADA-compliant shower

-Most showers have a life span of 10 to 15 years.
+Most showers have a lifespan of 10 to 15 years.
 The older a shower is, the more likely it is to have issues like cracks that can cause leaks into your walls and floors.
 Refinishing the surface could buy you some time before replacing it, but it may only delay replacement for three or four years.

 It may be time to replace your shower if you notice clogged pipes and water backing up.
 Newer showers tend to be equipped with better plumbing systems, which keep water and dirt from being trapped inside the shower.

 A major benefit to replacing your shower is the return on your investment if you sell your home one day.
-Sharon Villegas, the chief revenue officer for Re-Bath, said, “A midrange bathroom remodel offers a 60% return on a homeowner’s investment.”
 Potential homebuyers like to see updated bathrooms, especially in competitive real estate markets.

-A new shower may also be easier to clean and maintain than older shower models.
 “The good news is that modern materials are much lower maintenance and will make cleaning your bathroom easier and faster — think natural stone, seamless shower surrounds, etc,” Villegas said.

 » COMPARE: Best home warranty companies